hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 	supported_maintenance_day
 }
 ```

+In the example above we have used a [rule expression](https://docs.hashicorp.com/sentinel/language/spec/#rule-expressions) with the `when` predicate.
+If the value of `tfrun.workspace.auto_apply` is false, the rule will not be evaluated and return true

 For a more robust or flexible policy, we could expand the enforcement logic to also restrict provisioning to occur out of hours using the [time.hour](https://docs.hashicorp.com/sentinel/imports/time/#time-hour) function.